Counsellor and Mentor

 Connect with me on Social Media

-I run a Facebook group dedicated to encouraging counsellors in their practice.
+In addition, I run the Good Enough Counsellors Facebook group dedicated to encouraging counsellors in their practice.
 It is unique in the counselling community as it is carefully moderated to enable people to share their fears in a safe space.
 There is an emphasis on self-care that many members find very supportive.

-On YouTube I share insights about the ways to tackle feelings of not being good enough.
+On YouTube and Vimeo I share video training about private practice marketing and the ways to tackle feelings of not being good enough.